Civil registration

 Dutch Council for Refugees Visit Website

 Every person who is legally present in the Netherlands is registered in the Persons Database (Basisregistratie personen, BRP).[1]
 That means that asylum seekers and beneficiaries of international protection also have to be registered in the BRP.
-The registration takes place in the municipality where the person resides.
+Normally, the registration takes place in the municipality where the person resides.
+Asylum seekers and beneficiaries of international protection are registered at the BRP-straat as mentioned before.

 The following personal details are registered at the BRP: